caltechlibrary/dataset/NOTES.md

 ### Delete all attachments

-1. remove the pairtree path for objects containing "_"
+1. remove objects attachments from the pairtree path for containing `_docs`

 ## Reference Google API integration